psmann/WeatherMan/README.md

 ## Getting Started

-1) Clone the repository.
+1) Clone the project repository
-2) Create new keys for OpenWeatherMap API and Google Places API.
+2) Generate new keys for OpenWeatherMap API and Google Places API
-3) Add your keys in api/common/Keys.kt file located in the app module and rebuild project.
+3) Add your keys to api/common/Keys.kt located inside the app module and rebuild project